Woody Peony Foliage

 Photos were taken during July 2023.
 Relative sizes of the leaflets are shown by the 10″ line in each photo.
 Because many of the photos were quite dark I brightened the final images.
 Thus it is best to use these photos to review leaf sizes and shapes rather than color.

 Presently, several identities are under review by “experts” who grow woody peonies.
-‘Summer Night’ and ‘Tiger Tiger’ appear identical to some growers as do ‘Black Panther’ and ‘Black Douglas’.
+‘Summer Night’ and ‘Tiger Tiger’ appear identical to some growers .
 This could trace back to the original introductions being very similar or to mixups occuring in the past 70 years.
+We have now determined that most plants sold as ‘Black Douglas’ are actually ‘Black Panther’.

 Please contact me at firstname.lastname@example.org if you have information to share on these questions.